 Music and Memory

 A perfect example is a birthday party.
-Birthdays usually involve a lot of music and are generally filled with strong positive emotions.
+Birthdays often involve a lot of music and strong positive emotions.
 When you hear a song played at a particular birthday, chances are the memories will come flooding back along with it.

 But this phenomenon is even more profound.
 These floods of memory apply to more than just specific events.
 For example, if a song was popular during a particular month or season, hearing it again can bring you back to that more general time, like a specific summer or a year at school.